aliceco01/shirlco/README.md

 Hi, my name is Shirley.
 I use Github for publishing projects I've been working on.
-Machine learning is my main interest at the moment.
+AI/ML is my main interest at the moment.